-Africa is most times mistaken to be a single country with one central government.
-A close study will show that there are 54 countries each independent on its own, with its own people, language, belief and culture.
+The Continent Africa is most times mistaken to be a single country with one central government.
+A close study will show that there are 54 countries each independent on its own, with its own people, language, belief and culture and other dependent states within the borders of the continent.

-Africa at this 21st century has become the business hub of most countries and companies because of its vast resources and population.
-In this article, I will categorized all African Nations as one because they all are making the same mistake.
+Africa in this 21 century, has become the business hub of most countries and companies because of its vast resources and growing population.
+In this article, I will categorize all African Nations as one because they all are making almost the same mistake.

-So how can we make Africa with it vast resource and population to be the business center in the world?
-The same way Asia is dominating the world, remember that Asia was once regarded as poor continent.
+So how can we make Africa with its vast resource and population to be the business center in the world not just in terms of consumption but in terms of production and manufacturing.
+The same way Asia is dominating the world, remember that Asia was once regarded as a poor continent.

 Below are some of the challenges that African countries are passing through and have refuse to admit it or find a solution to it and thus making it easy for any country to exploit it.